luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ```julia-repl
 Time = 21.420 sec, T_eff = 360.00 GB/s (niter = 2904)
 ```
-The performance is significantly less good in this case as writing fluxes to main memory could not be avoided.
+The performance is significantly less good in this case as writing fluxes to main memory could not be avoided using the more comfortable syntax.
+Note, however, that in many applications we do not face this issue and the perfomance of applications written using the `@parallel` macro is on pair with those written using the `@parallel_indices` macro.
+Future versions of ParallelStencil will enable confortable syntax using the `@parallel` macro for computing fields as these fluxes on-the-fly or for storing them on-chip.

 ⤴️ [_back to workshop material_](#workshop-material)